Published February 23, 2026

 Mistake #2: Wasting Time on Unqualified Buyers

-Not everyone who wants to look at your home is actually ready to buy it.
+Not everyone who wants to see your home is actually ready to buy it.
+Some buyers are just starting.
+Some have not spoken with a lender.
+Some are not financially prepared to write a clean, realistic offer.

 Some sellers think the first offer is just a warm-up.
-They assume better offers are coming, so they counter too aggressively or dismiss it entirely.
+They assume better offers are coming, so they counter too aggressively or dismiss the offer entirely.

-Home buyers reviewing preapproval documents with Placer County realtor
+Home buyers reviewing documents before making an offer in Placer County

 Mistake #5: Relying on Weak Marketing